sifzerda/pool/README.md

         },
       });
 ```
-Pocket sensors create smaller objects inside each pocket which must be touched for ball to get pocketed.
+Pocket sensors create smaller objects inside each pocket which must be touched for ball to get removed.
 Without it, balls need only touch any part of pocket to fall in.
 Pocket sensors allow pocket detection radius to be configurable, so balls can sit right at the edge of the pocket, touching it, but not trip detection.